aravi2/GCN-Variants-For-PowerSystems/README.md

 NumPy
 scikit-learn
 Matplotlib

 Installation
-Clone this repository to your local machine:

-bash
-Copy code
-git clone https://github.com/aravi2/GCN-Variants-For-PowerSystems.git
-cd GCN-Variants-For-PowerSystems
-Install the required dependencies:

-bash
-Copy code
-pip install torch torchvision torchaudio pip install torch-geometric pip install h5py numpy scikit-learn matplotlib
+To get started, clone the repository and install the necessary dependencies: git clone https://github.com/aravi2/GCN-Variants-For-PowerSystems.git cd GCN-Variants-For-PowerSystems pip install torch torchvision torchaudio pip install torch-geometric pip install h5py numpy scikit-learn matplotlib

 Data Preparation
-Download the mydata.h5 file provided in the repository and unzip it.
+Download mydata.hf.zip from the repository, then unzip it.
-Ensure the mydata.h5 file is placed in the root directory of the project.
+Move the mydata.h5 file into the project's root directory.

 Running the Model
-To execute the IA-GCN model, run the following command:
+Execute the Impedance_Mag_Aware_GCN.py script to run the model: python Impedance_Mag_Aware_GCN.py

-bash
-Copy code
-python main.py
-This will initiate the training process and display the performance metrics, along with visualizations of predicted vs. actual voltage values.
+This initiates the model's training phase, outputs performance metrics, and generates comparative plots of the predicted versus actual voltage values.

-Repository Structure
+Repository Overview
-ImpedanceAwareGCNConv: The custom Graph Convolutional Network layer that incorporates impedance modulation.
-ImpedanceAwareGCN: The full IA-GCN model utilizing the custom layer for voltage estimation tasks.
+Impedance_Mag_Aware_GCN.py: Contains the IA-GCN model implementation, emphasizing impedance modulation within the GCN framework. mydata.hf.zip: The compressed data file for model input.
 Performance
-The IA-GCN model demonstrates superior performance in estimating voltages within electrical distribution networks, significantly outperforming conventional GCN models.
-Detailed performance metrics are provided within the repository.
+The IA-GCN model markedly improves voltage estimation in electrical distribution networks, surpassing traditional GCN models in precision.
+Detailed performance metrics are available in the repository.

-Contribution
+Citing This Work
+If you use this code in your research, please cite the following paper:
+"Impedance-Aware Graph Convolutional Networks for Voltage Estimation in Active Distribution Networks."

+Contributions
-Contributions to enhance or extend the IA-GCN model are welcome.
-Feel free to fork this repository and submit pull requests with your improvements.
+We welcome contributions to enhance or extend the IA-GCN model.
+Fork this repository and submit pull requests with your improvements.